 The connective abutments, the elements supporting any replacement teeth, can be attached to the implanted posts to secure any dental crowns, bridges or dentures which are to be fitted.
 Both full and partial dentures can be chosen, depending on your needs.

 Implant Supported Crown

-With an implant and crown, you can replace your lost tooth without having to alter the healthy teeth that remain, which is necessary to support a conventional dental bridge.
-By preserving your healthy tooth structure, the implant restoration also helps you better protect your long-term dental health.
+Unlike with a bridge, fitting an implant and crown means we can replace a single lost tooth without having to alter or remove any nearby healthy teeth.
+By preserving your healthy teeth, the implant restoration will help you to better protect your long-term dental health.

 Although there are many benefits of having an implant supported crown if only one tooth is missing, a dental bridge may still be needed if you have lost two or more teeth.
 Once again, the titanium-coated cylinder is placed into the jawbone using local anesthetics and is left to fuse and heal for 3-6 months.

 Usually, fitting a full denture involves having a prosthetic replacement made for all of the upper or lower teeth.
 An upper denture is kept in place by the use of adhesive, suction, as well your own muscle control.
 Lower dentures simply use gravity, suction, and possibly even adhesive, to keep them in place.